-Briefly tell us about yourself?
+Briefly tell us about yourself

 What are your future plans?

-What message do you have for Rwandan women?
+What is your message to Rwandan women?

 Honour begins at home.
 If you are too busy to have home, then where are you?
 Home is not just a house, people and other property.